Celtic F.C. B Team and Academy: Out on loan

-Note: squad numbers listed relate only to first team numbers.
-In "B" (or youth) matches, the team wear 1–11.

 Academy

 The Celtic Youth Academy works with players from as young as five years of age, concentrating in early years on improving players technique, passing and possession.
 Players are actively encouraged to demonstrate their skills, including tricks and flicks, in match situations.
-The Academy also works in partnership with St Ninian's High School in Kirkintilloch, where players of secondary-school age benefit from nine coaching sessions per week.
+The academy also works in partnership with St Ninian's High School in Kirkintilloch, where players of secondary-school age benefit from nine coaching sessions per week.

 The most promising players then progress to Celtic's Development Squad programme.

 In 2017, the Celtic academy was one of eight across the country designated 'elite' status on the introduction of Project Brave, an SFA initiative to concentrate the development of the best young players at a smaller number of clubs with high quality facilities and coaching than was previously the case.

 The youth academy currently comprises four levels: Professional Academy (Under 18s), Intermediate Academy (Under 13s, 14s, 15s & 16s), Junior Academy (Under 10s, 11s & 12s) and Development Centres (five years old and above).

+On 23 November 2023, Celtic Soccer Academy announced that a partnership with Get Gung Ho FC from Singapore, providing the support of the soccer academy to help develop their players, coaches and programmes over the next three years.